chloevoyer/multi-language-al-folio/_posts/fr-ca/2024-11-01-predatory-practices-fr-ca.md

 ---

-*About the Author: Chloé Voyer is an MSc Mental Health researcher passionate about maintaining academic integrity and helping fellow researchers navigate the complex landscape of academic publishing.*
+*About the Author: Chloé Voyer is a MSc Mental Health researcher passionate about maintaining academic integrity and helping fellow researchers navigate the complex landscape of academic publishing.*